 A drinking water system is located in the wide hallway that is carpeted and painted in Benjamin Moore Gentle Cream.
 Sconces are located the entire length of the hallway.
 The floors in the bathrooms, breakroom, and laundry are 12” x 12” tiles.
 The windowsills are built-out using the same laminate that is used for the tops of the raised lobby counter and the lower desk surfaces.

 Demolition on this salon project ran the first week of February.
 The framing and dry wall materials were delivered Monday, the 8th and the crew cut into the concrete slab for utilities.
 The crew began hanging the fire wall the following day and by weeks end the framing had begun.
 The electrical rough-in and hanging of the first side of the sheetrock began the next week.
-Seth Chandlee, Managing Partner, Chandlee and Sons Construction, made this comment on Friday, February 19, “Two weeks into this franchise deal – only a short time until we turn it over.”
+Seth Chandlee, Managing Partner, Chandlee Construction, made this comment on Friday, February 19, “Two weeks into this franchise deal – only a short time until we turn it over.”

 By the 23rd the rough-in of the plumbing began.
 Three days later, Friday, February 26, the electrical cover and wall cover inspections were performed.
 The crew was hanging the drywall and completed the low voltage installation in the last week of the month.
 During this week the restrooms were tiled, trim work and stone work was completed along with all of the painting work.

 The installation of the insulated dry wall is complete, the sprinkler system is in and JAX Custom Cabinets was on site March 1.
 By March 7 the project was 67% completed with a goal to close it out before month’s end.
 The work scheduled for this week includes installing the trim, the tile and doors along with prime painting.
 The following week the cabinets will be in the break room and the stone work will begin as soon as the tile work is complete.